Rafdegus/Rafdegus/README.md

 ### Hi there, my name is Rafael! 👋
-I’m currently studying web development on the university IPLUSO Trying to learn about game development.
+I’m currently studying web development on the university IPLUSO \n Trying to learn about game development.
 I know Python and Java but know more about Python.